Chapter 01

 Pre-answered objections.

 Nothing has been removed.
-OPH integrates the full Newtonian three-body equations — same Hamiltonian, same 1/r² force, same initial conditions, same phase space.
-The Pythagorean and random presets above are openly chaotic; their loop mismatch Φ stays > 0 and the trajectories never repeat.
+OPH integrates the full Newtonian three-body equations.
+Same Hamiltonian, same 1/r² force, same initial conditions, same phase space.
+The Pythagorean and random presets above are openly chaotic.
+Their loop mismatch Φ stays > 0 and the trajectories never repeat.
 What OPH adds is a label on top of the trajectory: the loop-holonomy class.
-Solved choreographies (figure-8, Lagrange, Euler) are the trivial class; chaotic orbits are the non-trivial class.
+Solved choreographies (figure-8, Lagrange, Euler) are the trivial class.
+Chaotic orbits are the non-trivial class.
 Both are the actual three-body problem.
-One just has a name now.
+One of them has a name.

 A symplectic integrator gives you energy conservation.
-It does not give you an invariant ΦN that decides regular-vs-singular branch per slice, a derivation of G as a screen-to-bulk conversion factor, the equivalence principle as a theorem from one √m winding number, or the identification of chaos with non-trivial loop holonomy — the same normal form as Berry phase, Foucault, Wilson loops, and CRDT merge.
+It does not give you an invariant ΦN that decides regular vs singular branch per slice.
+It does not give you a derivation of G as a screen-to-bulk conversion factor.
+It does not give you the equivalence principle as a theorem from one √m winding number.
+It does not give you the identification of chaos with non-trivial loop holonomy (the same normal form as Berry phase, Foucault, Wilson loops, and CRDT merge).
 The integrator is one consequence of the variational closure, not the point of it.

 People have been integrating three-body orbits since the 1960s and pretty symplectic figure-8 animations are a dime a dozen.
 The deliverable here is not the movie.
-It is ΦN as a per-slice invariant, the loop-class label, and the screen→bulk derivation of 1/r².
-If a prior project ships those three things in one framework, link it — that's the comparison worth having.
+It is ΦN as a per-slice invariant, the loop-class label, and the screen-to-bulk derivation of 1/r².
+If a prior project ships those three things in one framework, link it.
+That is the comparison worth having.

 Was it ever 'unsolved'?